Nakshatra-thange/ows-hackathon/README.md

 It finds trending topics, writes a newsletter, charges readers, and sends the email.
 No human does any of this.
 The agent does.

+> Built at the OWS Hackathon.
+The agent holds a real wallet, pays for its own tools, and earns from subscribers — all autonomous.

 ---

 ## What it does